JosephEoff/josepheoff.github.io/_posts/2020-05-03-d43-persistance.md

 I figure the slow sweep speeds were used only with a camera and a long shutter exposure time back in the day.
 You certainly can't tell anything about a signal by eye at 5 seconds per division.

 The [D43 oscillscope camera software](https://github.com/JosephEoff/D43) lets you look at that kind of thing live.
-Not only that, I rigged the whole thing so that you can use the digitized view on the persisted image as well as storing the digitized measurements made using persistance.
+Not only that, I rigged the whole thing so that you can use the digitized view on the persisted image as well as storing the digitized measurements made using persistence.

-This is a spectrum analysis made using digitized data from using the persistance mode:
+This is a spectrum analysis made using digitized data from using the persistence mode:

 |Spectrum|
 |---------------|
 |![Spectrum](/assets/2020-05-03-persistance/spectrum.png)|

 That's the demodulated 10Hz signal from above.
-I used the persistance mode to capture and digitize it with the D43.
+I used the persistence mode to capture and digitize it with the D43.
 The D43 software exports a CSV file that I imported in to Baudline to show the spectrum.
 There's a peak there at 10 Hz.

-There you have it:  persistance mode for viewing **really** slow signals in real time on an old analog scope.
+There you have it:  persistence mode for viewing **really** slow signals in real time on an old analog scope.

 --------